emmanuelcormier/bigiq/docs/class1/module4/lab1.rst

 1. First, we must generate some registration keys for use in this workflow

-In order to same time, we already generated those keys for you :)
+In order to save time, we already generated those keys for you :)
 You will find the licenses in **NEED TO CHECK LICENSES**

-2. Navigate to **LICENSE MANAGEMENT > Licenses** under the Device tab.
-(Represents device operations)
+2. Navigate to **LICENSE MANAGEMENT > Licenses** under the Device tab

 .. image:: ../pictures/module4/img_module4_lab1_1.png
   :align: center
   :scale: 50%

+|

 3. Click *Add License*